dansmyers/AncientAlgorithms/Challenge_Projects/2-The_Sand_Reckoner.md

 But Archimedes is an absolute legend for a reason and he ***SIMPLY REFUSES TO QUIT MAKING EVEN HUGER NUMBERS***.

 He calls the number 100,000,000<sup>100,000,000</sup> the *first period* and proposes to now use *that* as the base of his number system.
 He works his way up to a number that is equivalent 100 million digits in base-100,000,000<sup>100,000,000</sup>.
-The largest value represented by Archimedes system is
+The largest value represented by Archimedes' system is

 (100,000,000<sup>100,000,000</sup>)<sup>100,000,000</sup>